Actindo-AG/Documentation/PIM/Integration/06_ManageCatalogs.md

 ![Product list catalog](../../Assets/Screenshots/PIM/Products/List/ProductsWithCatalog.png "[Product list catalog]")

 1. Click the product you want to assign to a catalog category in the list of products.
-  The *Edit Product* view is displayed.
+  The *Edit product* view is displayed.
 The *Attributes* tab is preselected.

   ![Attributes Iphone](../../Assets/Screenshots/PIM/Products/List/Attributes/AttributesEditIphone.png "[Attributes Iphone]")